artialex/artialex.github.io/public/notes/Aliasing.md

 # Aliasing

-Aliasing is an effect that causes different signals to become indistiguishable when [[Sampling|sampled]]
+*Aliasing* is an effect that causes different signals to become indistinguishable when [[Sampling|sampled]]

-This effect is avoided by using antialiasing filters
+This effect is avoided by using *anti-aliasing filters*